RobolinkInc/doc-v2/docs/zumi/blockly/Senior/01-Driving/01-forward-step.md

 ##### Description

-Takes one drive "step" at a time moving Zumi forward.
-This block must be used in a loop and a stop block must be used to stop Zumi.
+Takes one drive "step" forward in the direction of the angle heading.
+This block must be used in a loop to observe any movement.
+Use the stop block at the end of the for loop to stop Zumi.

 ##### Parameters

+**speed**: An integer from 0 to 127<br/>
-**speed**: Drive speed between 0 and 127; must be below the max_speed <br /> **angle**: Heading (0 degrees is defined when the Zumi object is created.)
+**angle**: An integer in degrees (0 degrees is defined when the Zumi object is created)

 ##### Returns